 Home: Idaho Hot Springs: Skinnydipper Hot Springs

-Skinnydipper Hot Springs in Idaho
+Skinnydipper Hot Springs in Idaho [CLOSED]

-Season: All Type: H (hike)
+Season: All (June 21, 2016 Official Closure for 5 Years) Type: H (hike)

-Boise National Forest Overall Rating: A
+Boise National Forest Overall Rating: A+

-3,500 ft Water Temperature: Adjustable
+3,500 ft Water Temperature: Varies

 Banks/Garden Valley Area Usage Level: High